 This boss first appears as a line of faces which shoots a narrow stream of bullets.
 After destroying this creature, another boss emerges from its corpse.
 This second form shoots small fireballs at you while snake like creatures weave across the arena from the holes on the sides of the screen.

 The seventh level has Bill and Lance moving down through the alien lair.
 The deadly enemies from the final level of the original Contra make an appearance here, emerging from pods like the ones see during the final boss fight of that game.
 There are also some large, slow moving purple creatures that take many shots to kill and spray bullets as they come closer and closer.
 The boss is a skeletal creature that looks similar to the third boss from the original Contra.

 The final level has players moving into the heart of the alien infested military complex.
 Souped up versions of the standard infantry dash in from the sides very quickly, while mouths in the background launch homing shots.
 A section towards the end has a ceiling that rises and falls, making traversing the pits in the area and avoiding the deadly homing orbs that appear difficult.

-After going through all that, the final boss is remarkably easy.
-Emerging from the ground, it appears as an alien skull atop a human female face with spiderlike legs.
-It's attacks can all be easily avoided by running against its legs and firing at the head, which will damage it and destroy the shots it fires at you.
+Emerging from the ground, the Final Boss appears as an alien skull atop a human female face with spiderlike legs.
+It's attacks can all be entirely avoided by running against its legs and firing at the head, which will damage it and destroy the shots it fires at you.
 After killing the gruesome thing, a helicopter flies Bill and Lance into the sunset while the credits roll.

 3DS Virtual Console Version